ListenNotes/listennotes-chatgpt-plugin/README.md

 ## Running Locally

-To run the Listen Notes ChatGPT plugin on your local development environment, follow these steps:
+To run this repo on your local development environment, follow these steps:

 **0) Install [Cloudflare Wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/)**
 ```